jaguar243/bldc_sim/README.md

 # bldc_sim
-Nonlinear simulation of a Brushless DC motor
+Nonlinear simulation of a Brushless DC motor in Python